tfsec/tfsec.github.io/_docs/google/sql/no-contained-db-auth.md

 ---
+title: google-sql-no-contained-db-auth
-title: Contained database authentication should be disabled
+description: Contained database authentication should be disabled
 shortcode: google-sql-no-contained-db-auth
 legacy:
 summary: Contained database authentication should be disabled